Stratification and rectifiability of harmonic map flows via tangent measures: Acknowledgments

+The authors thank the referees for their careful reading of the manuscript and for their valuable comments and suggestions.
 The first two authors express their gratitude to Professor K. Wang for his generous and heartfelt support during their visit to Wuhan University.
 There, alongside the third author, they began exploring the problem addressed in this paper.
-They also want to thank Professor R. Haslhofer at the University of Toronto and Professor W. Jiang for enlightening comments on the contexts of this paper.
+The authors also thank Professor R. Haslhofer at the University of Toronto and Professor W. Jiang for their enlightening comments on the contexts of this paper.
 K. Wu is supported by the National Natural Science Foundation of China (No. 12401264).
 Z. Zhang is partially supported by the National Key R\&D Program of China under Grant 2023YFA1008801 and NSF of China under Grant 12288101.